Political Row Snags German Bid To Tame Covid Surge - UrduPoint

 New infections over the last 24 hours soared to another record of 65,371, data from the Robert Koch Institute (RKI) showed, part of a spike Chancellor Angela Merkel has called "dramatic".

-The outgoing chancellor is due to meet leaders of Germany's 16 states later Thursday to decide new measures to tame the surge.
+The outgoing chancellor was in talks with leaders of Germany's 16 states to decide new measures to tame the surge.

 On the table is tough action including requirements on those not immunised to provide negative tests in order to use public transport or go to the office.

-The three political parties in talks to form Germany's next government drew up a new draft law to replace ongoing legislation set to expire on November 25.
+The three political parties in talks to form Germany's next government drew up a new draft law to replace ongoing legislation set to expire on November 25, passing it in the Bundestag where they have a majority.

 But Merkel's conservative CDU-CSU bloc says the new bill is weaker than the incumbent law, and has threatened to defeat it on Friday at the upper house of parliament.